ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-School counselors working with students in a virtual setting should:
+School counselors working with students in a virtual/distance/hybrid school counseling setting:

-• Adhere to the same ethical guidelines in a virtual setting as school counselors in a face-to-face setting
+• Adhere to the same ethical guidelines as school counselors in an in-person setting

-• Recognize and acknowledge the challenges and limitations of virtual school counseling
+• Recognize, acknowledge and problem-solve the challenges and limitations of virtual/distance/hybrid school counseling

-• Recognize and mitigate the limitation of virtual school counselor confidentiality, which may include unintended viewers or recipients
+• Recognize and mitigate the limitation of confidentiality within virtual/distance/hybrid school counseling, which may include unintended viewers or recipients

-• Inform both the student and parent/guardian of the benefits and limitations of virtual counseling
+• Inform both the student and families of the benefits and limitations of virtual/distance/hybrid school counseling

-• Educate students on how to participate in the electronic school counseling relationship to minimize and prevent potential misunderstandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the school counseling process and school counseling relationship
+• Educate students on how to participate in the virtual school counseling relationship to minimize and prevent potential misunderstandings that could occur due to lack of verbal cues and inability to read body language or other visual cues that provide contextual meaning to the process and relationship

 Summary